 This option leads to both New York State Initial and Professional Certification in in Adolescence Education in teaching mathematics for grades 7-12.
-The following four education courses are required.
+The following four education courses are required unless candidates have taken one or more as part of previous coursework.
 Foundations: SEED 7500X, SEED 7501X; Special Education: SEED 7671X, and Literacy: SEED 7503X.
-The following two student teaching courses are required: SEED 7542T, and SEED 7543T.
+The following two student teaching courses are required unless candidates have a New York State waiver: SEED 7538T, and SEED 7539T.
 (SEED 7500X and SEED 7501X must be completed before student teaching).
 The following mathematics education courses, or mathematics education courses approved by the program adviser, are required: SEED 7461T, SEED 7462T, SEED 7463T, SEED 7544T, and SEED 7464T.
 The following mathematics courses, or mathematics courses approved by the mathematics department chair or designee, are required: MATH 7305T, MATH 7307T, MATH 7309T or MATH 7311T.
-Option C: 39 credits This option leads to both New York State Initial and Professional Certification in in Adolescence Education in teaching mathematics for grades 7-12.
+Option C: 30-39 credits This option leads to both New York State Initial and Professional Certification in in Adolescence Education in teaching mathematics for grades 7-12.
 Matriculation Requirements:

 Applicants must hold a New York State Transitional B Certificate in Adolescence Education in teaching mathematics for grades 7-12.
+Degree requirements:

-39 credits are required for the degree.
+Thirty to thirty-nine credits are required for the degree.